Formcord - Why I built this as an npm package

 Turning It Into a Package

-- Use only Web APIs like fetch, URL, and JSON
+- Use standard Web APIs like fetch and JSON

-- Avoid Node-only dependencies so it works in Edge and serverless
+- Avoid anything Node-specific so it works in serverless and edge environments

 The Best Part